ParabolicNet/nootropicswiki/src/articles/md/dlpfc-modulation.md

 This is a good time to talk about <a target="_blank" rel="noreferrer" href="https://en.wikipedia.org/wiki/N-Acetylaspartylglutamic_acid">NAAG</a> (N-Acetylaspartylglutamic Acid) and <a target="_blank" rel="noreferrer" href="https://en.wikipedia.org/wiki/Glutamate_carboxypeptidase_II">GCP-II</a> (Glutamate Carboxypeptidase II/NAAG peptidase).

-<a target="_blank" rel="noreferrer" href="https://www.sciencedirect.com/science/article/abs/pii/S1074742719300061">NAAG is an endogenous neurotransmitter that increases mGluR3 through agonism</a>.
+NAAG is an endogenous neurotransmitter that increases <a target="_blank" rel="noreferrer" href="https://www.sciencedirect.com/science/article/abs/pii/S1074742719300061">mGluR3 activity through agonism</a>.
+NAAG is thought to be agonist of mGluR3 and with some actions on NMDA however it is debated its due to contamination with glutamate as purified NAAG had <a target="_blank" rel="noreferrer" href="https://pubmed.ncbi.nlm.nih.gov/19389924/">non-agonistic activity</a> in one study suggesting it might be a PAM, while other study showed no significant effects on <a target="_blank" rel="noreferrer" href="https://pubmed.ncbi.nlm.nih.gov/19285517/">group II mGluRs and NMDA</a>.
+Further study needs to re-valulate effects of pure NAAG but it definitely looks like it has some pro mGluR3 actions.

 NAAG is inactivated by a glial enzyme GCP-II, so when GCP-II is inhibited, mGluR3 signaling is increased through GCP-II -> NAAG -> mGLuR3.
 GCP-II inhibition looks like one of the most promising ways of increasing mGLuR3 firing, and inhibiting it has other benefits too.
 It looks more beneficial over directly administered NAAG, because administered NAAG seems to increase unpreferred firing.

 > "GCP-II inhibition as well as a heterotropic mGluR/3 agonist restores short-term object recognition in mice treated with intoxicating doses (2.3 g/l) of ethanol (Olszewski et al., 2017)."